niuers/python/README.md

 * UTF-8 is the default source encoding for Python 3, just as ASCII was the default for Python 2 (starting with 2.5).
 If you load a .py module containing non-UTF-8 data and no encoding declaration, you get a `SyntaxError`.

 * HOW TO DISCOVER THE ENCODING OF A BYTE SEQUENCE?
 Use package `chardetect`
+* We then considered the theory and practice of encoding detection in the absence of metadata: in theory, it can’t be done, but in practice the Chardet package pulls it off pretty well for a number of popular encodings

 #### Byte Order Mark (BOM)
 * Although binary sequences of encoded text usually don’t carry explicit hints of their encoding, the UTF formats may prepend a **byte order mark** to the textual content.